basejump/grails-executor/README.md

 Summary
 --------

 This grails enables the java concurrency Executor Framework into a plugin so your grails app can take advantage of asynchronous (background thread / concurrent) processing.
-The main need for this as opposed to just using an [ExecutorService][] from [Executors][] is that we need to wrap the calls so there is a Hibernate session bound to the thread.
+The main need for this as opposed to just using an [ExecutorService][] from [Executors][] is that we need to wrap the calls so there is a Hibernate or other Data provider session bound to the thread.
+This uses the following pattern to wrap runnables/Closures so they get a session for whatever Gorm you are using.
+Hibernate being the defualt but this is also tested with Mongo (no heavily)  See the info on the [PersistenceContextInterceptor][] spring bean for more info

+	//injected spring bean
+	PersistenceContextInterceptor persistenceInterceptor

+	protected wrap(Closure wrapped) {
+		persistenceInterceptor.init()
+		try {
+			wrapped()
+		} finally {
+			persistenceInterceptor.flush()
+			persistenceInterceptor.destroy()
+		}
+	}

 Here are a couple of links to get give you some background information.